Our visit to Save Vietnam’s Wildlife facility

 During our last visit to Vietnam, our projects director was lucky enough to be asked to visit the Save Vietnam’s Wildlife (SVW) rescue facility.

 If you are not familiar with this organisation already, do check out their website, as they are doing some amazing work.
 While visiting, we carried out a welfare assessment as part of the charity’s ongoing due diligence.
 Our welfare assessment covers all aspects of animal care and management and helps inform captive wild animal facilities on possible gaps, while making recommendations on how to improve.

-Each year they rescue hundreds of pangolins from the cruel and illegal wildlife trade.
-Pangolins are the most trafficked animals in the world and without organisations some as SVW, they could go extinct.
+Each year Save Vietnam’s Wildlife rescues hundreds of pangolins from the cruel and illegal wildlife trade.
+Pangolins are the most trafficked mammals in the world and without organisations like SVW, they could go extinct.
 The dedicated team work night and day to help pangolins that often arrive traumatised, severely dehydrated and injured, providing them with the unique care that gives them a fighting chance of recovery.

-A huge thanks to their team who made our visit so enjoyable!
+A huge thanks to the Save Vietnam’s Wildlife team who made our visit so enjoyable!